DataStax-Academy/kubecon2020/README.md

 * If you are using **your own computer** or your own cloud node, please check the requirements and install the missing tools as explained [Here](https://github.com/DataStax-Academy/kubecon2020/blob/main/setup_local.md).
 * If you are using **a cloud training instance** provided by DataStax, relax as we have you covered: prerequisites are installed already.
 Please do the very last steps as explained [there](./0-setup-your-cluster-datastax)

+* IMPORTANT NOTE.
+Everywhere in this repo you see <YOURADDRESS> replace with the URL for the instance you were given

 | Title  | Description
 |---|---|
 | **1 - Setting up and Monitoring Cassandra** | [Instructions](#1-Setting-up-and-Monitoring-Cassandra)  |